Severe storms in Australia: 2021

 On 14 October 2021, multiple severe thunderstorm formed over the blue mountains and quickly moved east towards Sydney.
 One particular storm boasted an impressive hook echo on radar, and doppler winds indicates the presence of a broad mesocyclone.
 As a result, the Bureau of Meteorology issued a relatively rare tornado warning.
 Luckily, no tornado eventuated.
-The maximum recorded hail size was 6cm, and the roof of a shopping mall collapsed in the suburb of Mount Druitt due to extremely heavy rainfall.
+The maximum recorded hail size was 6 cm, and the roof of a shopping mall collapsed in the suburb of Mount Druitt due to extremely heavy rainfall.
 24mm of rainfall was recorded in the Penrith area in just 30 minutes.
 The supercell reached its peak intensity just west of Blacktown before weakening as it moved into a more stable atmosphere.
 It eventually moved out to sea at 6:19pm causing only minor damage near the coast.